polyfractal/athletic/readme.md

 Without Athletic, you have to litter your code with microtime() calls and build timing metrics yourself.
 Or you end up building a benchmark harness remarkably similar to Athletic (but probably with less syntactic sugar...because who builds throw-away code to read test annotations and fancy output?)

 ### Why can't I use xDebug?
-xDebug is an excellent profiling tool, but it is not a benchmarking tool.  xdebug (and by extension, cachegrind) will show you what is fast/slow inside your method, and is indespensible for actually optimizing your code.
+xDebug is an excellent profiling tool, but it is not a benchmarking tool.  xdebug (and by extension, cachegrind) will show you what is fast/slow inside your method, and is indispensable for actually optimizing your code.
 But it is not useful for running 1000 iterations of a particular function and determining average execution time.

 ## Quick Installation via Composer
 You can easily install Athletic through [Composer](http://getcomposer.org) in two steps: